-The Learning Resource Center offers assistance to all students in organizing written work, improving skills in reading and study methods, and reviewing mathematics.
+The Academic Support Center on the Lebanon campus offers assistance to all students in organizing written work, improving skills in reading and study methods, and reviewing mathematics.
 Free tutoring in all subjects is also available through the center, as are credit courses in basic reading and study skills.
-The Learning Resource Center is located in Clark Hall 302.
-Information can be obtained by calling the Coordinator of the Learning Resource Center at 537-6850.
+The Academic Support Center is located in Clark Hall 302.
+Information can be obtained by calling the Coordinator of the Academic Support Center at 618-537-6850.